Harry and Meghan Netflix: I sacrificed everything to join my wife

 He adds: "She sacrificed everything she ever knew, the freedom that she had, to join me in my world.
 And then pretty soon after that I ended up sacrificing everything that I know to join her in her world."

-In another part of the series, in episode three, Meghan calls the couple's interview with Mishal Husain for the couple's engagement an "orchestrated reality show".
+In another part of the series, in episode three, Meghan calls the time around their engagement an "orchestrated reality show", and that her interview with Mishal Husain was "rehearsed".

 The eagerly-anticipated docuseries faced controversy earlier this week when two trailers allegedly appeared to use footage and photos in misleading ways.